Rendering Acceleration using Incremental Textured Depth Meshes

 Videos

-Copyright 2003.
+Copyright © 2003 University of North Carolina at Chapel Hill.
 Personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the author.

 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.